sedenardi/sandersdenardi.com/src/pages/2014-11-21-nginx-reverse-proxy-node-js-fedora/index.md

 }
 ```

 Replace the `server_name` with your domain name (or computer name if you're on your development machine).
 From now on the URLs I refer to will direct to http://sanders-laptop.local, but obviously yours will differ.
 This configuration tells the server to accept requests on port 80 (standard http port) and direct any requests for "/server1" to http://localhost:3001.
-The `proxy_set_header` settings tell Nginx to pass the incoming client information to the proxied server (more details can be found <a href="http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header" target="_blank">here</a> and <a href="http://nginx.org/en/docs/http/websocket.html" target="_blank">here</a>).
+The `proxy_set_header` settings tell Nginx to pass the incoming client information to the proxied server (more details can be found [here](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header) and [here](http://nginx.org/en/docs/http/websocket.html)).

 In order for Nginx to use our new configuration file, I must restart the service.